tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Setting-and-Retrieving-Properties-and-Metadata-for-Blob-Resources.md

  Names are case-insensitive.
 Note that metadata names preserve the case with which they were created, but are case-insensitive when set or read.
 If two or more metadata headers with the same name are submitted for a resource, the Blob service returns status code 400 (Bad Request).

- The total size of the metadata, including both the name and value together, may not exceed 8 KB in size.
+ The metadata consists of name/value pairs.
+The total size of all metadata pairs can be up to 8KB in size.

  Metadata name/value pairs are valid HTTP headers, and so they adhere to all restrictions governing HTTP headers.